Vigil release date: Latest news on BBC One thriller from makers of Line of Duty

 (And in case you're confused, yes – ITV also has a nuclear submarine-based thriller on the way, but that one's called Tenacity.)

-Who is writing and directing Vigil?
+Who wrote and directed Vigil?

 The series was created by Tom Edge, whose previous writing credits include 2019 biopic Judy and episodes of The Crown, while Ed Macdonald (The End of The F***ing World) and Chandni Lakhani (Dublin Murders) have also contributed episodes.